AlexisAG11/TrustYourFriend-Front/README.md

 I also use **google API** and **AWS bucketS3**

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.5.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.